 An Attempt to Skirt the Law

-Consequently, illegal drug manufacturers formulate new chemical and drug compounds that can act as an illicit intoxicant – a narcotic, stimulant, or hallucinogen, for example – but with a chemical structure that has been altered enough to the point that it may not qualify under current anti-drug restrictions.
+To evade law enforcement, illegal drug manufacturers formulate new chemical and drug compounds that can act as an illicit intoxicant—a narcotic, stimulant, or hallucinogen, for example.
+However, they alter the chemical structure to the point that it may not qualify under current anti-drug restrictions.

 Types of Synthetic Drugs and Their Associated Dangers

-Synthetic cannabinoids – These are drugs that imitate the effects of marijuana, and usually come in the form of plant material that has been sprayed or laced with a chemical compound.
-Generic names might include “K2”, “Spice”, or “Herbal Smoking Blends”.
+The most common type of synthetic drugs in Idaho are synthetic cannabinoids.
+These are drugs that imitate the effects of marijuana, and usually come in the form of plant material that has been sprayed or laced with a chemical compound.
+Generic names might include:

 - Irregular heartbeat

 In 2011, more than 28,000 emergency room visits were linked to synthetic drugs.